-The big boom in offshore outsourcing has kicked off a fierce debate surrounding its practical and ethical implications.
+The big boom in offshore outsourcing has kicked off a fierce debate surrounding the ethics of offshoring.
 Ranging from resulting job loss to low-quality output, the industry has been under attack.
 However, offshore software development companies in India tells a different story through its contribution to the country’s thriving IT ecosystem and speedy economic growth.

 Blue collar, white collar